LMSFACTORY/customgroupsmanagement/README.md

 ## English

 ### Description
-The Custom Groups Management plugin for Moodle provides tools to manage custom groups efficiently.
-It allows you to filter courses and groups by course name, group name, teacher, and month.
-The plugin includes pagination, responsive design, and user-friendly interfaces for viewing details and managing group settings.
+The Custom Groups Management plugin for Moodle provides tools to manage groups with session dates efficiently.

 ### Features
-- **Filtering:** Search courses and groups by various criteria.
+- **Filtering:** Search groups (only those  with session dates) by : course fullname, group name, teacher, and month (based on session dates of the group).
 - **Pagination:** Navigate through results seamlessly.
-- **User Interface:** Clean, responsive design with custom styles.
+- **User Interface:** Responsive design with custom styles.
-- **Group Details:** Display comprehensive details including teacher info, session dates, and more.
+- **Group Details:** Display comprehensive details including teacher info, session dates, link to course parameters and more.

 ### Installation
 1. **Clone or Download:** Clone the repository or download the ZIP file.